apache/openserverless/README.md

 ## Prerequisites

 - you need an Unix environment, either OSX, Linux or Windows WSL.
-- you need docker docker on the path
+- you need docker on the path
 - you need go available on the path
 - you need task (https://taskfile.dev) available in the path